Sequential Learning in the Dense Associative Memory: Literature Review

-In contrast to the work done on sequential learning in the classical Hopfield network, there has been very little on sequential learning in the Dense Associative Memory.
+In contrast to the work done on sequential learning in the classical Hopfield network, there has been very little on sequential learning in the DAM.
 Indeed, it is still unknown how traditional sequential learning methods perform in combatting catastrophic forgetting, or how the interaction vertex effects forgetting.
-This paper aims to fill that gap and investigate the broad foundations of sequential learning in the Dense Associative Memory.
+Our work aims to lay the foundations of this intersection between DAMs and sequential learning.